Upward-Spiral-Science/Syllabus/README.md

   1. determining the degree to which the answer is known,
   2. assessing the degree to which (or probability) existing data is sufficient to obtain a satisfactory answer,
   3. what tools currently exist that we could use to find the answer (go deep and old skool)
+3. Basic Math Stats: statistical models
 2. **experimental design**
   1. which data would yield the most clear answer to the question?
-  2. what is the the minimal sample size needed to obtain a sufficient p-value
+  2. what is the the minimal sample size needed to obtain sufficient "confidence"
   3. what is the least expensive way of obtaining such a dataset (eg, maybe one exists already?)
 4. **"exploratory" data analysis**
   5. how many feaures? what kind?